the-events-calendar/the-events-calendar/readme.txt

 You can also contact Rob La Gatta (rob@shaneandpeter.com or @RobLaGatta on Twitter) directly for assistance.

 == Changelog ==

+= 1.3.3 =
+# Fixed bug where past events in current month did not show up in calendar
+# Fixed bug where venue would not saved if a name was not specified

 = 1.3.2 =